BlockchainCommons/Research/README.md

 This repository contains research and proposals of interest to the blockchain community.

+Blockchain Commons Research papers (BCRs) are _not_ standards.
+They are fluid specifications, typically based on our own libraries or other coding.
+Because of their fluidity, specifications might chance without notice.
+If you decide to adopt a Blockchain Commons Research paper, you are becoming a Research Partner, examining how the specification might work in the real work.

+If you are working with a Blockchain Commons Research paper, [please let us know](mailto:team@blockchaincommons.com).
+Having a Research Paper in usage by at least two parties other than Blockchain Commons is one of our criteria for advancing a BCR to a [Blockchain Commons Proposal (BCP)](https://github.com/BlockchainCommons/bcps/blob/master/README.md).
+If you can only use a specification if it is advanced to the BCP stage, let us know that, as we sometimes advance BCRs on our own if they have achieved sufficient maturity.

 ## Contents

 | Number                    | Title         | Owner                                                  |